 There are three main foramina/canals in the hard palate:

-- Incisive canal – located in the anterior midline, transmits the nasopalatine nerve.
+- Incisive canal – located in the anterior midline, transmits the nasopalatine nerve and descending palatine artery.

 - Greater palatine foramen – located medial to the third molar tooth, transmits the greater palatine nerve and vessels

 - Lesser palatine foramina – located in the pyramidal process of the palatine bone, transmits the lesser palatine nerve.